- University News and Stories

 St. Lawrence has named John Christopher its inaugural Vice President and General Counsel, President Kathyrn A. Morris announced on Aug.
 10. Christopher, who will also serve as Secretary of the University Corporation, plans to begin his duties on Sept.
 12.

 St. Lawrence graduates have a thirst for knowledge, are innovative problem-solvers, and make their communities, companies, and the world better places.
 This periodic roundup features Laurentians at the focus of news stories shared by and within their communities.

 This regular roundup features a selection of recent mentions of St. Lawrence University and its students, faculty, and staff in regional, national, and international media outlets.

 Faculty members put their knowledge into action so students and others are able to benefit from it.
-Recently, faculty published journal articles, presented at conferences and events, and were selected as non-resident scholars.
+Recently, faculty weighed in on current events as podcast guests, published journal articles with alumni, presented papers at international conferences, and shared their passion for poetry in published works.

 At first glance, an art and art history major and a geology minor may not seem like the most obvious combination.
 For Michael Yirenkyi ’22, they’re a perfect match.
 In his geology classes, he learned how to ask critical questions.
 In art and art history, he imagined creative answers.
 Four years of exploring, creating, and embracing new perspectives lead him to his greatest passion yet–architecture.

 Since its inception in 2014, St. Lawrence’s Business Case Study course has provided students with the tools needed to analyze real-world industry problems while developing thoughtful solutions.
 The best part?
 The alumni network and local business owners are there to offer expert insight.